 Oh, and there is also no green screen.
-All that’s seen on screen is Cruise climbing up the side of the building.
+All that you see is Cruise climbing up the side of the building.
 Apparently, Cruise is more than an actor; he’s an adrenaline junkie!

 He Also Hung Off The Side Of An Airplane

 Hopefully, you’re not afraid of airplanes and flying because this next stunt Cruise pulled off is enough to make those anti-fliers never step foot in an airport ever again.
 In Mission: Impossible – Rogue Nation, one scene shows Cruise hanging off the side of an airplane while it prepares to take off.

 Amazingly, Cruise decided he wanted to be the one hanging off the plane!
 Thankfully, there is a hidden harness securing him to the side of the aircraft, because that makes it better.

 Run, Tom Cruise!
 Run!

 Tom Cruise doesn’t just favor those death-defying stunts that have him climbing up the side of a building or fall out of the sky in a helicopter.
 The actor also does his fair share of running in his films.
 Like, a lot of running.

 In a majority of his films, Cruise can be seen sprinting, dashing, and making quick getaways on his feet.
 It’s almost become something of a weird signature for the actor.
 Then, Cruise is used to “weird.”
 And his co-workers are first-hand witnesses to his quirky ways.

 While Tom Cruise has most definitely been enjoying his success and fame, there’s more than one claim of eccentric behavior on the actor’s part.
 And that’s not even including the strange and bizarre rule he has co-stars following while on the set of any film.